 Some highlights of my work include:

-Shop ReBeLoves is my creative brand where I showcase my work as a: Graphic designer, Digital artist, Photographer, Poet, Songwriter and Metaphysical Entrepreneur.
+Shop ReBeLoves is my creative brand where I showcase my work as a: Graphic designer, Digital artist, Photographer, Poet, Songwriter, Creative Advocate and Metaphysical Entrepreneur.

 My projects often center on disability awareness and mental health.
-As I also write a blog called "Be Mentally Loud,"where I share personal stories to help break the stigma around mental health.
+As I also write a blog called "Be Mentally Loud,"where I have shared personal stories to help break the stigma around mental health.

 I’m deeply involved in Birmingham’s music scene.
-I co-host and photograph Songwriter Nights at True Story Brewing Co. and The Nick, alongside local musician Guntram Anderlik.
-These events provide a welcoming space for songwriters to share original music in an intimate setting.
+I am the former co-host and photographer of Songwriter Nights at True Story Brewing Co. and The Nick, alongside local musician Guntram Anderlik.
+These events provided a welcoming space for songwriters to share original music in an intimate setting.

-Through my design and photography, I help artists and events visually connect with their audiences — capturing real moments and creating lasting impressions.
+Through design and photography, I love helping artists and events connect visually with their audiences, capturing real moments and creating lasting impressions.

 Welcome to my world.
 I’m so glad you’re here.